lwazi71/Aegis/README.md

 ### 💡 How It Works

 1. **Upload a file** (image)
-2. **Choose a prompt** (e.g. “blur license plates”)
+2. **Make a prompt** (e.g. “blur license plate”)
 3. Aegis:
    - Extracts content using OCR
-   - Asks GPT-4 what to blur
+   - Asks GPT-4 what to blur, building bounding boxes in coordinates
-   - Applies redaction locally via OpenCV
+   - Applies redaction locally via OpenCV, thus blurring according to the bounding boxes
 4. View changes + review logs in your **Insights tab**

 ---